Raspberry and white chocolate are the perfect match but even more delicious in these raspberry and white chocolate muffins with a healthy twist.

 - 2 eggs

-- 1 tsp vanilla essence
+- 1 teaspoon vanilla essence

-- 2 tbsp low-fat spread, melted
+- 2 tablespoon butter melted

-- 1 cup frozen raspberries, mashed a little
+- 1 cup frozen raspberries mashed a little

 - ½ cup chopped white chocolate or white chocolate melts